-Flyers play complete game to beat Red Wings 3-1
+Flyers lay themselves out there to beat Red Wings 3-1

 One of the positive moments for Tortorella in the Flyers’ 2-1 loss to the New York Rangers on Thursday was when he noticed Tippett looking at him for more ice time.
 Tippett is at his best when he’s confident, and his confidence that game showed through in his dominance.

 Tortorella granted Tippett the extra time in the Flyers’ next game.
 Against the Red Wings, he went with 11 forwards and seven defensemen, creating an opportunity to play Tippett more than his line.
 Tippett was moving with speed, creating multiple rushes.
-He set up scoring chances for himself and his teammates.
-And he played the second-most minutes with 24 minutes, 9 seconds of ice time, the most among forwards.
+He played the second-most minutes with 24:09 of ice time, the most among forwards.

+“He knows I’m looking for him,” Tortorella said.
+“He’s free.
+He’s just playing.”

 What’s next